lmalaqra/React-dashboard/README.md

-# Simple React JS Project
+# this is a Simple Dashboard built using React and Material UI

 //// npm i